Ekrem-Guler/QueensGame-AI/README.md

 # QueensGame-AI
-Queens Game making and solving
+Queens Game making and solving with AI algorithm.